 From the basics of what these security measures are to the difference in frequency and cost, we’ll cover it all.
 Here are the big differences between security tests vs. assessments:

-A vulnerability scan is only a step performed in the process of conducting a vulnerability assessment — and here’s why.
+A vulnerability scan is only one step performed in the process of conducting a vulnerability assessment — and here’s why.
 While these vulnerability scans can be quite helpful for some organizations to get a quick glimpse into their weaknesses, these auto-generated reports usually only detect surface level vulnerabilities.
 The scans are not the end-all-be-all of your security weaknesses and should only be used as a starting point for a full assessment.

-A vulnerability assessment is often slightly less thorough than a penetration test — whereas, it doesn’t involve social engineering attacks or exploits designed to breach your security infrastructure.
+A vulnerability assessment is often slightly less thorough than a penetration test — whereas, it doesn’t involve simulated attacks or exploits designed to breach your security infrastructure.

-Like we mentioned in the vulnerability scanning section above, scanners are an important initial step in locating weaknesses in your defenses, but real people always review the results during their complete assessment.
-This type of security check involves a fair share of manual evaluation by a professional assessor, using additional tools to support the data acquired from an automated scan.
+Scanners are an important initial step in locating weaknesses in your defenses, but only during an assessment will the scan results be viewed and validated by a cybersecurity expert.
+Often, assessors use additional tools to support the data acquired from an automated scan.

-You may have noticed that a big differing factor between these two types of security evaluations is whether they are automated or customized with the help of real human evaluators.
+You may have noticed that a big differing factor between these two types of security tests is whether they are automated or customized with the help of real human evaluators.

 Automated scans can prove faulty or inaccurate since they’re just running off a set framework.
-Technology and threats are ever-evolving, which is why a scan and assessment should always be done in addition to pentest, not instead of.
+They may flag a vulnerability that doesn’t exist (AKA, a false positive).
+Technology and threats are ever-evolving, which is why a scan and assessment should always be done in addition to a pentest, not instead of.
 A comprehensive look into your unique security infrastructure is the only way to rule out false positives with complete certainty.